 A 20 minute drive to the south takes visitors to the famous Del Mar Race Track to watch horse racing.
 Drive a bit further and enter San Diego, and experience Sea World, Mission Bay, bike trails, Old Town, San Diego Zoo and the huge Balboa Park, among many, many other daytime and nightlife entertainments.
 Other nearby attractions include quaint Mission San Luis Rey, Palomar Mountain Observatory with its famous Hale telescope, San Diego Wild Animal Park, hiking trails plus many inland desert and mountain communities.
 A taste of another culture can be enjoyed in Tijuana, colorful Old Mexico, less than 60 minutes away to the south.

 For views of Peacock Hills, visit The Gallery.

-We have a Board of Directors that meets monthly to govern our community.
-They have done an outstanding job of maintaining Peacock Hills as a senior community, safe and attractive.
-Our community speaks for itself, homes have now appreciated in value with some recently selling at $200,000 and more (by 2006).
+We have a Board of Directors that meets monthly to serve our community.
+Our community speaks for itself, homes have now appreciated in value with some recently selling at $500,000+ and more.

-On January 10, 2005 the ballots were counted in the law offices of our attorney, Mr. Alan Burson, and the majority of the Homeowners in each of the four units voted to merge the 920 homes composed of Phase I, II, III and IV and the entity to be known as Peacock Hills Senior Community Association, Inc.
+On January 10, 2005 the ballots were counted by the Board's attorney and the majority of the Homeowners in each of the four units voted to merge the 920 homes composed of Phase I, II, III and IV and the entity to be known as Peacock Hills Senior Community Association, Inc.

 The President and Secretary of Peacock Hills Senior Community Association, Inc. signed the "Certification of Adoption" of the new Declaration of Restrictions, their signatures were notarized and it was mailed to the San Diego County Recorder Office.
 The document was recorded on January 14, 2005.